AnKlinger/AnKlinger.github.io/README.md

   <a href="https://rochesterproject.org/" target="_blank">Dataset 2</a>
   <br>
   The NAFLD Dataset.
 The link brings you to the website of the Rochester Epidemiology Project.
 For further information on how the dataset in the paper was generated, see the <a href="https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fsim.8757&file=SIM_8757_intensity_supplement.pdf" target="_blank">Supplement S1</a> from the supporting information in the paper under section 3.
+  <br><br>
+  The Advanced Ovarian Cancer Dataset cannot be found online.
+The authors of the paper refer to the book "Dynamic Prediction in Clinical Survival Analysis" for further information, and this is a direct citation from this book: "The data originate from two clinical trials comparing different combination chemotherapies that were carried out in The Netherlands around 1980.
+For details see Neijt et al. (1984) and Neijt et al. (1987)."

 </details>